 Doing It All On Your Own

 Sharing expertise and experiences is invaluable for aesthetic medical professionals.
 A community can help you sharpen your skills and add new ones that will improve your practice as well.
 If you don’t already have a professional network in the aesthetics field, consider how you might find some or choose a training provider that offers opportunities to meet peers.
-AAAMS offers three different memberships to their Aesthetics Network where you can connect with other aesthetic professionals near you, receive discounts on training courses, and much more.
+AAAMS offers three different memberships to their Aesthetics Network where you can connect with other aesthetic professionals near you, receive discounts on aesthetic training, and much more.

 Not Rewarding Loyalty